Research

 Working Papers

-Imposing Deadlines, with Dan Alexander and Justin Phillips
+Imposing Deadlines: The Politics of State Budget Impasse, with Dan Alexander and Justin Phillips

 Lobbying in Divided and Unified Government, with Sebastian Thieme